luminaAnonima/fabric-of-light/README.md

 Generational care means:
 guard wisdom’s archive,
-but welcome new variations—
+but welcome new variations,
 the edits, the fresh hums.

-Tradition is not frozen—
+Tradition is not frozen,
 it is memory learning to dance.

-Some threads arrive tangled—
+Some threads arrive tangled,
 knotted by unspoken griefs or broken memory.
 Transmission is not always a gift.
 Sometimes, it must be healed
 before it can be passed on.

-We are not just weaving for our children—
+We are not just weaving for our children,
 but for their children, and theirs.
 What we pass forward becomes the ground
 from which future lives will rise.